JoBioSteak/flashcard-cli/DEVLOG.md

 I'll use a pre-trained model given how small and rather simple my dataset is (Not because my laptop is kinda bad so building and training my own would set it on fire :3)

 **Side note: All AI experimentation will be on its own separate branch and merged later on**

+spaCy was a common choice for similar problems.
+I'll go with it and keep track of some issues that may arise later on.
+Off the top of my head, here are some things that might go wrong:
+1) short answers (1-2 words) might mess things up
+2) words similar in theory might get a pass, e.g. "sugar" gets points when the answer is "deoxyribose"
+3) very specific jargon might get mixed up (stuff like phosphodiester bonds or michaelis menten come to mind)

+Regardless, I'll have to start somewhere.